- Why is a dehumidification system necessary to control humidity in an indoor pool/natatorium?

 The signs include an uncomfortable space, the presence of mold, corrosion, rust, wet and/or saturated drywall, ceilings caving in, and windows dripping to name a few.

-ASHRAE (American Society of Heating & Refrigeration Engineers) recommends 50-60% Relative Humidity to maintain the integrity of the structure and comfort of patrons.
+ASHRAE 2019 HVAC Applications Manuals, Chapter 6 (American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommends 50-60% relative humidity to maintain the integrity of the structure and comfort of patrons.

-An exhaust fan system or “Waste Ventilation System” as this is generally called, cannot control humidity in an indoor pool or natatorium 365 days per year.
+An exhaust fan system or “Waste Ventilation System” (see Waste Ventilation Design Guideline for additional information), as this is generally called, cannot control humidity in an indoor pool or natatorium 365 days per year.
 This system brings in outside air and “exchanges” it with inside pool room air by using exhaust fans to pull the moisture laden air out of the pool room.
-This “mother nature” approach might work on days when the outdoor air is the same temperature as the pool room and the humidity levels are as low as the pool room.
-These conditions rarely exist.
+This “mother nature” approach might work on days when the outdoor air is the same temperature as the pool room and the humidity levels are as low as the pool room but these conditions rarely exist.
 A heat source is generally added to the heat the room.

-This type of system may appear to be the least expensive; however, because it is ineffective at controlling humidity, the cost of repairing the damage from excessive humidity, and the energy and utility costs, can make it a very expensive option.
+This type of system may appear to be the least expensive; however, because it is ineffective at controlling humidity.
+The cost of repairing the damages from excessive humidity, and the energy and utility costs, can make it a very expensive option.
 Today’s systems control humidity, reclaim all of the “free” heat in the room, and put this free heat back into your room and pool.
 This is truly much more energy efficient than waste ventilation systems and there are no humidity problems—all 365 days per year!